derekelkins/ipgcc/README.md

 `%instrument` marks a rule for debugging instrumentation.

+`%export` indicates that the function generated should be marked as exported.

 ### External Interface

 For the purposes of error checking, you can declare some rule names as external